mikasip/SpatialDownscaling/README.md

 ## Overview

-`SpatialDownscaling` provides deep learning methods for spatial downscaling of gridded data, particularly focused on meteorological and climate variables.
+`SpatialDownscaling` provides deep learning methods for spatial downscaling of gridded data, particularly focused on spatio-temporal phenomena such as meteorology and air pollution.
 The package implements time-aware UNet and super-resolution deep residual networks (SRDRN) for enhancing the spatial resolution of coarse-grid data, along with a statistical baseline method (BCSD).

 The package includes the `weather_italy` dataset containing daily gridded weather variables (relative humidity, temperature, and total precipitation) for Italy from November 1 to December 31, 2023, obtained from the ERA5-Land dataset.